Oregon–Oregon State football rivalry: Notable game-related incidents

-1960: A UO student abducted the OSU homecoming queen from the front of her home in Corvallis.
-She was returned unharmed thirty minutes later, but before that the OSU student body president received a ransom note demanding he ride a child's scooter to the center of Eugene and make a public appeal for her return.
+1960: A UO student (LH) and a friend (FF) abducted the Oregon State Homecoming queen Ardis Henry from in front of her sorority house while the front yard was being decorated by 20+ fraternity guys.
+The Oregon State student body president was served a ransom note, asking him to ride a bicyle or scooter to UofO and invite the Ducks to the Civil War game.
+Unfortunately, he was not in the same spirit, and refused.
+Ardis was a sweetheart, and went along with it as long as she made it back for dinner.
+She was returned with time to spare.

 1972: After a 30–3 UO victory at Corvallis which ended an eight-game win streak in the series by the Beavers, Ducks fans stormed the OSU field to take down goal posts; after taking down the south goalposts, Beavers fans attempted to defend the north goalposts, resulting in a large brawl.

 2010: After a 37–20 victory which sent the Ducks to the 2011 Tostitos BCS National Championship Game, a group of Duck fans lit on fire a t-shirt with the phrase "I hate your Ducks" over the Beavers logo on the field.
 The resulting fire caused significant damage to the artificial turf.
 Police used a photo of the incident from the Portland Tribune to arrest a University of Oregon student and charge him with riot and several misdemeanors.

-2022: Following Oregon State's 38-34 win at Reser Stadium, UO linebacker DJ Johnson punched an Oregon State fan after what appeared to be some arguing between the two.
+2022: Following Oregon State's 38–34 win at Reser Stadium, UO linebacker DJ Johnson punched an Oregon State fan after what appeared to be some arguing between the two.
 No action has yet been taken on the altercation.